ALL STAR GAME: 1991 WORLD SERIES: 1992, 1993 ARTIFICIAL TURF: ever since it opened

 In early 2005 the Blue Jays' owners, Rogers Communications Inc., announced that they were purchasing Skydome, and the facility was soon renamed "Rogers Centre."
 Several renovations began, including replacing the Astroturf with the safer and more natural-looking FieldTurf, and replacing the Jumbotron with newer video displays.
 Two minor alterations have been made since 2000: there are two new rows of box seats between the dugouts, and one such row extending for about 60 feet beyond the two photographers' areas near first and third bases.
-In 2015 the Blue Jays suddenly emerged from years of below-average playing, and with a late-season surge they won the American League East Division.
+In 2015 the Blue Jays suddenly emerged from years of below-average playing, and with a late-season surge they won the American League East Division, reaching the ALCS but falling to the Kansas City Royals.

 SOURCES: Pastier (2007), Lowry (2006), Gershman (1993), USA Today / Fodor's (1996), Washington Post, ESPN 1999 Sports Almanac